overcrash66/OpenTranslator/readme.md

 4- Install the required Python packages using:

-If you have CUDA 118 and you would like to use GPU:
+If you would like to use CUDA 118 - GPU:

 ```bash
 pip install torch==2.1.2+cu118 torchaudio==2.1.2+cu118 --index-url https://download.pytorch.org/whl/cu118
 pip install -r requirements.txt
 ```

-OR use CPU only:
+OR by default you use CPU only:

 ```bash
 pip install -r requirements.txt